 Dr. Upadya is excited to offer patients with receding gums a new, minimally invasive procedure called Pinhole Gum Rejuvenation.
-This microsurgical procedure was invented by California dentist Dr. John Chao.
+California dentist Dr. John Chao invented this microsurgical procedure.
 Dr. Upadya was a member of Dr. Chao’s inaugural class of dentists to undergo training and certification in the procedure.

-There are only 150 dentists worldwide with this certification, making Dr. Upadya one of few dentists on the East Coast experienced in this gum recession treatment.
+Only 150 dentists worldwide have this certification, making Dr. Upadya one of the few dentists on the East Coast experienced in this gum recession treatment.

 Gum Disease FAQs

 Do you have further questions about gum disease and how it is treated in our office?
 Continue reading to learn more and to find answers to frequently asked questions.

 What is the best treatment for gum disease?

 The first treatment for gum disease is to scale the patient’s teeth and polish them.
 This removes built-up plaque on and around teeth.
 The second treatment for more serious problems is root planning.
 Cleaning and removing built-up plaque is the first and best step to preventing and treating gum disease.

 Gum disease is reversible in its earliest gingivitis stage.
 If you catch gum disease in its first stage, you can undergo treatment to reverse it, where it leaves no permanent damage.
 However, it gets harder to reverse gum disease as it progresses.
 Dentists focus on preventing further damage through treatment.

 There are four stages of gum disease.
 It begins with gingivitis, which is reversible.
 The second stage is slight periodontal disease.
 The last two stages are moderate periodontal disease and advanced periodontal disease.
 The last two stages are the most serious stages of the disease.